TATA Harrier VS MG Hector

-Prices for Harrier starts at 13.69 Lakhs**, while Hector prices starting at 12.84 Lakhs**.
+Comparing the prices of mg hector vs tata harrier, Harrier starts at 13.69 Lakhs**, while Hector prices starting at 12.84 Lakhs**.
 However, the prices for Hector plus starts at 13.49 Lakhs** (** Prices ex-showroom Delhi).

 Both of these cars are attractive, well-built, tough SUVs, with almost similar feature lists, providing a good value for money.
 However on account of handling and performance.
 And considering the level of options, it has to offer the Hector has a slight edge over the Harrier.

 Initially, both of these were launch as a 5-seater model.
 However recently a 7-seater version of it is launched by MG motors known as the “Hector Plus”.
 Tata is also planning to launch its 7-seater version of the Gravitas by October this year.

 Which SUV would you prefer?
 Please let us know in the comments below.